0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

 # Intro
-this post will be going over the full networking process of entering a url, all the way from DNS resolution to low level routing details im using this post more as a way for me to consolodate all of the knowledge i have learned from my networking studies, so if anything is wrong or misinterpiated please let me know
+this post will be going over the full networking process of entering a url, all the way from DNS resolution to low level routing details im using this post more as a way for me to consolidate all of the knowledge i have learned from my networking studies, so if anything is wrong or misinterpreted please let me know

 # DNS PROCESS
-domain name resolution is a widley used protocol, its main goal is to convert human readable domain names like "facebook.com" into IP addresses this way instead of trying to remeber "23.24.25.36" we can simply remember "facebook.com" DNS runs over port 53/udp but can use TCP mainly for
+domain name resolution is a widely used protocol, its main goal is to convert human readable domain names like "facebook.com" into IP addresses this way instead of trying to remeber "23.24.25.36" we can simply remember "facebook.com" DNS runs over port 53/udp but can use TCP mainly for
 - Zone transfer(copying records between dns servers)
 - when the response is to large to fit into a single UDP packet
-- DNS over TLS(DoT), DNS over HTTPS(DoT)
+- DNS over TLS(DoT), DNS over HTTPS(DoH)

 DNS is also used for much more then just storing servers IPs its also stores other records such as
+- AAAA(stores IPv6 addresses)
 - DKIM(stores the public key, used to verify the sender is who they say they are)
 - DMARC(tells the receiver what to do if there’s something wrong)
 - SPF(lists the valid servers that can send emails)
 - CNAMES(holds the name of another domain, used for forwarding)
-- MX(holds the IP of the mail servers)
+- MX(holds the host names of mailservers)
 - PTR(used for reverse DNS lookups, stores the domain name instead of IP)

 First we enter Facebook.com into a url bar